Nebraska grazing conference set for Aug. 8-9 in Kearney

 People are also reading…

-Other scheduled speakers include Cody Trump (The Sandhills Task Force), Rebecca Kern-Lunbery (Ward Laboratories), Alex McKiernan (The Nebraska Grazing Lands Coalition), Jeff Nichols (USDA-NRCS) and Jerry Volesky and Gwendwr Meridith (University of Nebraska-Lincoln).
+Other scheduled speakers include Cody Trump (the Sandhills Task Force), Rebecca Kern-Lunbery (Ward Laboratories), Alex McKiernan (the Nebraska Grazing Lands Coalition), Jeff Nichols (USDA-NRCS) and Jerry Volesky and Gwendwr Meredith (University of Nebraska-Lincoln).

 The second day of the conference is devoted to precision livestock management with a focus on available technology.
 Scheduled speakers include Yijie Xiong and Mitch Stephenson from the University of Nebraska-Lincoln, along with a panel discussion of technology users.